igajurel/ShinyApp_for_Coursera/HealthRiskScore_presentation.md

 ========================================================

 - This project is developed for the final project of Coursera course on Developing Data Products
-- The project is aimed at calculating the health risk score of a given user(patient) based on the criteria s/he satisfies for the health measure.
+- The project is aimed at calculating the health risk score and risk category of a given user(patient) based on the criteria s/he satisfies for the health measure.
-- The application identifies the category of risk s/he falls upon based on the score.
+- Github codes for the project can be found at https://github.com/igajurel/ShinyApp_for_Coursera

 Measure Definition:
 This measure identifies if any patient who is between 30-50 years of age and enrolled in any health plan during the current year (Jan 1 - Dec 31), is either diagnosed with blood pressure or is prescribed with a medication and who follows up with the doctor within 30 days of the diagnosis or prescription date.